Battle of Talavera: Talavera

 The French, in this hard-fought set-piece battle, lost 7,389, inclusive of "men and officers."
-Of these, are from Victor's 19,300-strong corps alone.
+Of these, were from Victor's 19,300-strong corps alone.
 In total: 944 killed, including 2 generals, 6,294 wounded, 156 prisoners and 17 guns captured; thus, 7,394 men.
 As per one count, the Allies lost fewer: 6,553; as if following another assessment, then more, namely 7,468.
-The Spanish casualties were about/above 1,200 killed or wounded, "but the correctness of the report was very much doubted at the time."
+The Spanish casualties were between 'several hundred' and 1,200 killed or wounded, "but the correctness of the report was very much doubted at the time."
 British casualties were from 5,363 to 6,268 (while up to 5,422 of them were on the 28th), including 800 killed, over the two days of fighting, from 3,913 (Note: "generals, officers, sergeants, privates") to 3,915 (Note: "officers, men") wounded and from 647 (Note: officers, men) to 652 (Note: officers, sergeants, soldiers) missing.
 This was approximately 25% of the British force, compared to only 18% of the French, although it is clear that the brunt of the French attack fell on the British.
 Many of the wounded on both sides were burnt to death when the dry grass of the battlefield caught fire, as Lieutenant-General John Elley wrote to his sister: "[...] the ground on which the battle was fought was clothed with corn, long grass and heath.
 The fire of the artillery was excessive and set fire to the corn and grass, the consequence was a number of the wounded were literally roasted alive.
 The enemy abandoned great numbers of their wounded, which together with our own we have been collecting [...]"The next day, the 3,000 infantry of the Light Division reinforced the British army after completing a famous march of 42 mi in 26 hours.